 After reviewing the information, I can't say I became convinced that one particular diet was magically cure for cancer.
 But I did run across a number of studies and reports that showed very interesting results that diet could have a strong influence on a persons cancer.
 There is a lot of information that specific types of diets play a role in different cancers.
 For instance, in our culture we get about 5 times the breast cancer than that seen in Japan.
 And when Japanese women change their diet, they begin to have our high rate of cancer.
 So there is some connection between their diet and a low rate of breast cancer and our diet and high breast cancer rates.
 There are lots of similar studies that point to different diets being statistically linked to certain diets.
 In general, my conclusion from reading these studies was that a vegetarian, low fat diet was associated with much less cancer.
 After reading these articles, I have since become a total vegetarian - simply because I feel it gives me the strongest chance of preventing cancer in the first place.
 If you are interested, you can find out more information by listening my radio show about preventing breast cancer with nutrition, exercise and other lifestyle changes.
 This show is on my Healthy Foundations page.

 But can diet also help heal cancer.
 There are a number of studies and results from specific dietary programs that suggest that diet can be a powerful tool in fighting cancer.
 In his book, Beating Cancer with Nutrition, Dr. Patrick Quillan argues very persuasively that diet and supplements can greatly increase your odds of fighting cancer.
 You can hear an interview I did with Dr. Quillan on this subject at cancer nutrition radio show.
 Basically Dr. Quillan found that a basically vegetarian diet combined with very aggressive nutritional support can significantly increase the odds of survival.
-You will information on his book at Nutrition and Cancer Website.
-If you are interested in his supplement program, Dr. Quillin has made arrangements for a company to make all the supplements available in one package (some in pills and some in a poweder) - for information see Quillin Supplements.
+You will information on his book at Beating Cancer With Nutrition - The Book.
+If you are interested in his supplement program, Dr. Quillin has made arrangements for a company to make all the supplements available in one package (some in pills and some in a powder) - for information see Quillin ImmunoPower Ultimate Supplements (Parts A & B).

 And Dr. Quillan is not alone in these finding.
 There are a number of dietary regimes that have shown very interesting results with regard to cancer.
 One of the best documented of these, The Gerson Institute diet, has been shown to reverse cancer in many "terminal" patients.
 While the Gerson diet is very all consuming (juicing every hour, taking huge amounts of supplements, coffee enemas to detoxify the liver, etc.) and so is not for everyone, the results for specific patients is sometimes amazing.
 I have personally talked with 3 pancreatic cancer patients who used the Gerson diet - which is amazing considering that the survival rate for pancreatic cancer is almost 0%.
 Similarly, there have been studies that show the Macrobiotic diet (for info contact the Kushi institute)can affect cancer, and that of the dietary programs such as the Gonzales program (212-213-3337) has produced much better survival from deadly cancers.
 And Dr. Keith Block (847 492 3045), has become a leading practitioner of using very aggressive nutritional therapy in conjunction with standard cancer treatments such as chemo and radiation.
 What I take away from all these different results is that while no specific diet is a magic cure, dietary changes can be a powerful way to fight cancer.
 How to choose which one?
 Perhaps the best way is to learn about the different options and see which one fits you best or the one you feel would help you the most.
 I choose vegetarian as a preventive diet - if I get cancer I may well choose a more serious, difficult diet like the Gerson diet that has shown a remarkable ability to help people heal from terminal cancers.
 So choose that diet which you both believe in and can live with.